muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-Ha ha.
+Cool..
 Did not know Brit academia was so welcoming.

 "That's nice, but the idea is nuts — really nuts.
 It disagrees with both special and general relativity.
 There is no other word for it but